It would take a million years for lichens to adapt to 1°C warmer

 Study the fungal partner

 According to him, lichens depending on Trebouxia may migrate to places where the temperature and humidity would be more acceptable to them, but most will disappear from where they are currently found.
-“All of this could have far-reaching ecological consequences,” deplore the New Scientist.
+“All of this might have far-reaching ecological consequences,” deplore the New Scientist.

 Lichens play a fundamental role in stabilizing soils and retaining moisture, and they can serve as food or shelter for some animals.”

 The next step for researchers will need to consider fungal partners and their ability to adapt to climate to better assess lichen survival.
-Laboratory studies could also help better understand the thermal limits of algal symbionts.
+Laboratory studies might also help better understand the thermal limits of algal symbionts.

 Source

-Stimulating, concerned about ecology and good popularizer, New Scientist is one of the best science news magazines in the world.
+Stimulating, concerned regarding ecology and good popularizer, New Scientist is one of the best science news magazines in the world.
 Created in 1956, it achieves a third of its sales abroad.
 He is particularly interested in

 […]